WASdev/ci.docker/README.md

 OpenJ9's SCC allows the VM to store Java classes in an optimized form that can be loaded very quickly, JIT compiled code, and profiling data.
 Deploying an SCC file together with your application can significantly improve start-up time.
 The SCC can also be shared by multiple VMs, thereby reducing total memory consumption.

-WebSphere Liberty Docker images contain an SCC and (by default) add your application's specific data to the SCC at image build time when your Dockerfile invokes `RUN configure.sh`.
+WebSphere Liberty container images contain an SCC and (by default) add your application's specific data to the SCC at image build time when your Dockerfile invokes `RUN configure.sh`.

 Note that currently some content in the SCC is sensitive to heap geometry.
 If the server is started with options that cause heap geometry to significantly change from when the SCC was created that content will not be used and you may observe fluctuations in start-up performance.
 Specifying a smaller `-Xmx` value increases the chances of obtaining a heap geometry that's compatible with the AOT code.